-C8B If your institution will make use of the ACT in admission decisions for applicants for Fall 2020, please indicate which ONE of the following a score will be used in the admissions process): , , , , C8B ACT with writing required C8B ACT with writing recommended C8B ACT with or without writing accepted X
+C8B If your institution will make use of the ACT in admission decisions for applicants for Fall 2021, please indicate which ONE of the following a score will be used in the admissions process): , , , , C8B ACT with writing required C8B ACT with writing recommended C8B ACT with or without writing accepted X in the admissions process:

-C8B If your institution will make use of for Fall 2020 please indicate which in the admissions process: • ill be used
+C8B If your institution will make use of the SAT in admission decisions for first-time, first-year, degree-seeking for Fall 2021 please indicate which ONE of the following applies (regardless of whether the Essay score will be used and Writing

+SAT Composite SAT Evidence-Based Reading

-SAT with Essay component requi
+SB SAT with Essay component req uired

-SAT with Essay component recor
+SB SAT with Essay component rec

-C8B SAT with or without Essay compo nent accepted X
+SB SAT with or without Essay com SAT with or without Essay component accepted

-C8C Please indicate how your institution ion will use the SA T or ACT writing o component; check all that apply: •
+CSC Please indicate how your institu ution will use the SA onent; check a all that apply: ACT essay

-C8C SAT essay ACT essay

 For admission

+S8C For placement

-For placement For advising
+SC For advising

-In place of an application essay
+In place of an application essay r

-C8C in place of all application essay
+C8C

-000 As a validity check on the applica tion essay
+As a validity check on the application cation essay

-C8C No college policy as of now ition coody
+No college policy as of now

-C8C Not using essay component
+Not using essay component

-, .

-In addition, does your institution use applicants' te st scores for acade emic advising?
+In addition, does your institution advising?

-C8D Yes No
+8D Yes No

-ļ

-COE Latest date by which SAT or ACT cooree must be r ossived for fall 1
+Latest date by which SAT or AC

-Latest date by which SAT Subject
+Latest date by which SAT Subje ect Test scores mus t be received for

 fall-term admission

-ļ

-C8F If necessary, use this space to cla arify your test police cies (e.g., if tests a are recommended for some •
+SF If necessary, use this space to clarify your test poli cies (e.g., if tests are re commended t for some

-C8F
+8F

-C8G Please indicate which tests your instit ution uses for place ment (e.g., state test s): i
+8G Please indicate which tests your ins titution uses for placer nent (e.g., state tests):

-C8G SAT
+8G SAT

-C8G ACT
+86 ACT

-SAT Subject Tests
+86 SAT Subject Tests

-C8G
+SSG AP

-CLEP V
+CSG CLEP

+Institutional Exam X

-Institutional Exam State Exam (specify): X
+State Exam (specify):

-000 otate Exam (speemy).

-Freshman Profile

-Provide information for ALL enrol led, degree-seekir ng, full-time and pa art-time, first-time, first-year

-(freshman) students enrolled in F

-international students/nonresiden t aliens, and stude ents admitted unde er special arranger nents.
+Freshman Profile Provide information for ALL enrolled, degree-seeking, full-time and part-time, first-time, first-year (freshman) students enrolled in Fall 2019, including students who began studies during summer, international students/nonresident aliens, and students admitted under special arrangements.

-C9 Percent and number of first-tim •

-submitted national standardize degree-seeking, first-time, first , ,

-include partial test scores (e.g. • , ,

-students) or combine other sta • • • •

-SAT scores to ACT scores and • •

-the College Board's concordan ce tools and tabl es (sat.org/conco ordance).
+Percent and number of first-time, first-year (freshman) students enrolled in Fall 2019 who submitted national standardized (SAT/ACT) test scores.
+Include information for ALL enrolled, degree-seeking, first-time, first-year (freshman) students who submitted test scores.
+Do not include partial test scores (e.g., mathematics scores but not critical reading for a category of students) or combine other standardized test results (such as TOEFL) in this item.
+Do not convert SAT scores to ACT scores and vice versa.
+If a student submitted multiple sets of scores for a single test, report this information according to how you use the data.
+For example: If you consider the highest scores from either submission, use the highest combination of scores (e.g., verbal from one submission, math from the other).

-C9 Percent submitting SAT scores 42% Number submittin g SAT scores 346 •
+Percent submitting SAT scores 29% Number submitting SA T scores 229

-C9 Percent submitting ACT scores Number submittin • 38
+Percent submitting ACT scores 15% Number submitting AC T scores 120

-•
+·

-C9 0.75 25th Percentile 75th Percentile
+75th Percentile

-C9 SAT Evidence-Based Reading

-C9 and Writing SAT Math 1
+C9 SAT Math 480 570

-C9 ACT Composite
+C9 ACT Composite 17 23

-C9 ACT Math 1
+C9 ACT Math 16 22

-- •

-C9 ACT English C9 ACT Writing
+C9 ACT English 15 23

+C9 ACT Writing